guigarage/guigarage.github.io/_posts/2015-11-16-javaone-after-event-with-some-cool-talks.md

 layout: post
 author: hendrik
 categories: [JavaFX]
-excerpt: 'The JUG Switzerland has announced an event with some talks of the JavaOne 2015.
-I'm happy that 2 of the 5 talks are JavaFX / UI related.'
+excerpt: "The JUG Switzerland has announced an event with some talks of the JavaOne 2015.
+I'm happy that 2 of the 5 talks are JavaFX / UI related."
 featuredImage: sample-11
 permalink: '2015/11/javaone-after-event-with-some-cool-talks/'
 header: